Written once — so I don't have to explain it twice

 What bipolar type one actually is

 It's not mood swings.
 Stop saying that.
-It's not "being happy then sad."
 It's a neurological condition — my brain chemistry shifts between extreme states that can last weeks or months.
-I didn't choose this.
-Nobody does.

 I have type one.
 That means the highs can go very high — into mania, and sometimes into psychosis.
 Here's what that actually means: